 If you’re in the Northeast and craving Thai, Mee Sen is pretty good.
-It’s on Mississippi Ave and have nice lunch specials.
+It’s on Mississippi Ave and has nice lunch specials.
 I came here with my local chum George.

 Mee Sen Thai lunch

 I really like this spot.
 I came here in the summer of 2014 randomly.
 I was heading to a coffee shop across the street when I got hungry.
 I came in for a quick lunch and ended up absolutely loving my meal.
 Since I’ve visited Portland a few times, I’ve come back and I’m still a huge fan.
-The tagliatele is delicious as is the octopus salad and the little antipasti items.
+The tagliatelle is delicious as is the octopus salad and the little antipasti items.

 Tagliatelle with beef and pork ragu at Luce